revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-4. Any idea about O-R (Object relational) impedance mismatch?
-Talk about it if you have an idea.
+4. What is O-R (Object relational) impedance mismatch?
+What problems may occur due to the impedance mismatch?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)